-- 5.11.1 Students have the responsibility to attend all classes unless they have a legitimate reason, and where appropriate, the necessary evidence thereof, for being absent. - 5.11.2 Students might be required at any time to account for their irregular class attendance, either by personal explanation to their lecturer or by a written statement from a guardian or another authority.

-- 5.11.3 In borderline academic result cases, information on class attendance is taken into account by faculties. - 5.11.4 Students are expected to attend a minimum of 80% of tutorials that are indicated as compulsory tutorials. - 5.11.5 Faculties might have rules regarding the compulsory attendance of practical, laboratory and clinical classes as contained in the Faculty/College Rules and Regulations.
+- 5.11.1 Students have the responsibility to attend all classes unless they have a legitimate reason, and where appropriate, the necessary evidence thereof, for being absent. - 5.11.2 Students might be required at any time to account for their irregular class attendance, either by personal explanation to their lecturer or by a written statement from a guardian or another authority. - 5.11.3 In borderline academic result cases, information on class attendance is taken into account by faculties. - 5.11.4 Students are expected to attend a minimum of 80% of tutorials that are indicated as compulsory tutorials. - 5.11.5 Faculties might have rules regarding the compulsory attendance of practical, laboratory and clinical classes as contained in the Faculty Rules and Regulations.

-5.12 Participation in Distance Education (Online) programmes
+5.12 Participation in Distance (fully online) programmes

-- 5.12.1 Distance Education (Online) students are required to participate according to the requirements set out in the modules.
-Attendance in fully online programmes is measured in the following ways: - (i) The frequency and duration that the student spends online; - (ii) The extent of participation in fully online discussions; - (iii) The timeous submission of tasks and assignments; - (iv) Data gathering allowing for advanced data analytics to foster improved teaching and learning. - 5.12.2 Students are required to complete tasks as specified for the module(s) for which they are registered. - 5.12.3 Unsatisfactory participation is taken into consideration when decisions are made regarding the academic exclusion of students.
+- 5.12.1 Distance (fully online) students are required to participate according to the requirements set out in the module(s).
+Participation in distance (fully online) programmes are measured in the following ways: - (a) The frequency and duration that the student spends online; - (b) The extent of participation in discussions; - (c) The timeous submission of tasks and assignments; - (d) Data gathering allowing for advanced data analytics to foster improved teaching and learning. - 5.12.2 Students are required to complete tasks as specified for the module(s) for which they are registered. - 5.12.3 Unsatisfactory participation is taken into consideration when decisions are made regarding the academic exclusion of students.

-6. CREDIT AND PROMOTION REQUIREMENTS FOR PROGRAMMES THAT WILL INCLUDE DISTANCE EDUCATION (ONLINE) PROGRAMMES
+6. CREDIT AND PROMOTION REQUIREMENTS FOR PROGRAMMES THAT WILL INCLUDE DISTANCE (FULLY ONLINE) PROGRAMMES